\"Writing.Com

 Night Bear did not speak for a time, building up the fire.
 When the flames danced higher, he finally signed, Night Bear has changed.
 I no longer follow the Way of the Shield.

 Thunder Bow answered, Why do you seek a new Way?
-It is not possible for the Medicine to be a Power of war.
+The Medicine can't be a Power of war.
 We must not let the white man defeat our Spirits even as they defeat The People.
 The Medicine Way has been our path from the very beginning.
 Do not stray, my brother.

 Night Bear then spoke in Comanche, “My path leads me to Crazy Horse.
 To fight every white man that destroys the buffalo kills The People, and takes our lands.”